devlinjunker/template.github.semver/README.md

 ## Intro
 <!-- Quick Description, could match Github repo description or have a little more info-->
-This is a template project that uses Github Actions and Git Hooks to enforce [Semantic Versioning].
+This is a template project that uses GitHub Actions and Git Hooks to enforce [Semantic Versioning].

-This template can be used as a jumping off point to start a programming project that uses Semantic Versioning and provides automation (with Githooks and Github Actions) to ensure that developers create readable commit messages with meaningful releases and changelogs.
+This template can be used as a jumping off point to start a programming project with:
+- Basic Documentation File Templates
+- Issue and Pull Request Templates
+- Git Hooks to enforce readable and meaningful commit messages
+- Automated merges and verification for `develop` and `main` branches
+- Semi-Automated Semantic Versioned releases based on commit messages using GitHub Actions
+- Semi-Automated Patch process using Github Actions
+- Standardized Labels and Automatic Labeling of Pull Requests

 The template is based on the [Github :100: Doc Template](https://github.com/devlinjunker/template.github.docs) for the basic documentation files used in this project

 ## Dependencies/Frameworks
 <!-- List the frameworks, libraries, and tools the project uses: -->

-- Git - to clone and trigger [Githooks]
+- Git - to clone and trigger [Git Hooks]
-- [Bash] - to run scripts during Githooks (for process enforcement)
+- [Bash] - to run scripts during Git Hooks (for process enforcement)
 - GitHub - this template uses [Github Actions] for process enforcement
 - [Bulldozer] - Github Application to Auto Merge PRs